-The San Francisco Bay temperature ranges from 45⁰ – 60⁰ F and can kill you in as little as 30 minutes by causing cold shock or hypothermia.
+The San Francisco Bay temperature ranges from 45⁰ – 60⁰ F and can lead to death in as little as 30 minutes.

 Cold shock is a dangerous and sometimes fatal condition that can result when someone is suddenly immersed in cold water, like an unexpected fall into the water.
 The sudden exposure of the heart and chest to cold water typically causes an involuntary gasp for air, sudden increases in heart rate and blood pressure, disorientation, and possibly cardiac arrest.

-The best prevention for this condition is to dress for the swim and practice your rescues before you need them.
+The best prevention is to “dress for the swim” and practice your rescue skills before you need them.

 See the American Canoe Association guidelines for more information about how to prevent and treat hypothermia.

 Tips from the Coast Guard